Missing information?

 More information

-Lt Nyren was a graduate of Roosevelt High School and was employed in the classified advertising department at The Register and Tribune.
+Lt Nyren graduated from Roosevelt High School and was employed in the classified advertising department at The Register and Tribune.

 He joined the Air Corps of the U.S. Army Reserve in Des Moines, Iowa on 10 August 1942.